cterdam/dotfiles/README.md

     bash rime-install :all
     ```

-  - Then install the Wuhan Chinese and Cantonese Soeng-Ping packages:
+  - Then install the WU HAN Chinese and Cantonese Soeng-Ping packages:

     ```zsh
     bash rime-install yuxifongfei/hubehua MrCorn0-0/jyutsp